 Iron deficiency anemia and hair loss

 Most of the studies related to iron deficiency anemia and hair loss look at hair loss in women.
-Female pattern hair loss, also known as androgenetic alopecia, is the most common hair loss type in women.
+Female pattern hair loss, also known as androgenetic alopecia, is the

 Female pattern hair loss usually refers to thinning hair in the middle portion of the scalp.
 People with this hair loss pattern may also have thinning or receding hair on the hairline along their forehead.